 BMP Landscaping Plans

 Sec.
 40-461.
 APPLICATION FEE.

-The fee for review of any land development application shall be based on the fee structure established by the City of Senoia and payment shall be made before the issuance of any land disturbance permit or building permit for the development.
+The fee for review of any land development application shall be based on the fee structure established by the Mayor and Council by resolution, as from time to time amended, and payment shall be made before the issuance of any land disturbance permit or building permit for the development.

 Section 40-462.
 APPLICATION PROCEDURES.

-Land development applications are handled as part of the process to obtain the land disturbance permit pursuant to or building permit , as applicable.
+Land development applications are handled as part of the process to obtain the land disturbance permit pursuant to Land Development Regulations of the City of Senoia, Georgia or building permit pursuant to Building and Building Regulations, as applicable.
 Before any person begins development on a site, the owner of the site shall first obtain approval in accordance with the following procedure:

-File a land development application with the City of Senoia on the form of application with the following supporting materials:
+File a land development application with the City of Senoia on the form provided by the City of Senoia for that purpose of application with the following supporting materials:

-the stormwater management plan prepared in accordance with Section
+the stormwater management plan prepared in accordance with Section 40-460 (d).
+Two copies of the stormwater management plan and inspection and maintenance agreement, if applicable, shall be included.

-a certification that the development will be performed in accordance with the stormwater management plan once approved,
+a certification that the development will be performed in accordance with the stormwater management plan once approved, and

-a [Preliminary Determination of Infeasibility, as applicable, prepared in accordance with the practicability policy], and

 an acknowledgement that applicant has reviewed the City of Senoia’s form of inspection and maintenance agreement and that applicant agrees to sign and record such inspection and maintenance agreement before the final inspection.